AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The three levels of completeness are:

-* High completeness: profiles have more than 70% attributes filled.
+* High completeness: Profiles have more than 70% attributes filled.
-* Medium completeness: profiles have less than 70% and more than 30% attributes filled.
+* Medium completeness: Profiles have less than 70% and more than 30% attributes filled.
-* Low completeness: profiles have less than 30% attributes filled.
+* Low completeness: Profiles have less than 30% attributes filled.

 ![The profiles completeness trend widget](../images/profiles/profiles-completeness-trend.png)